 What are the emerging niches within the nursing field?

-After completing an online nursing degree in Columbia, MO, preparing for the job market requires strategic steps.
-First, obtaining licensure by passing the NCLEX-RN exam is mandatory to practice as a registered nurse in Missouri.
+After completing an online nursing degree in Columbia, MO, preparing for the job market involves several key steps.
+First, obtaining licensure through the National Council Licensure Examination for Registered Nurses (NCLEX-RN) is essential to practice legally.
+Employers in Columbia favor candidates with this certification and relevant clinical experience.

 What are the top skills employers look for in nursing degree graduates in Columbia?